glouppe/info8002-large-scale-data-systems/lecture5.md

 So, are we done? **No!**
 - The FLP impossibility result holds for *asynchronous systems* only.
 - Consensus can be implemented in **synchronous** and **partially synchronous** systems.
-- *Paxos*: consensus algorithm in asynchronous systems for which termination is not guaranteed, but where validity, integrity and agreement are guaranteed.

 ---